vlaaad/vlaaad.github.io/reveal.md

 ### Built-in components

 Reveal provides an access to various built-in components:
-- `value-view` is a default view used in Output panel that show values using streaming formatting, for example:
+- `value-view` is a default view used in Output panel for action results that are not cljfx descriptions.
+It shows values using streaming formatting, for example:
   ```clj
   {:fx/type rx/value-view
    :value (all-ns)}